-The Baby Boom population is roughly age 60 to 75, followed by Gen X age 45 to 60 and Millennials age 30 to 45.
+The Baby Boom population is roughly age 60 to 75, followed by Gen X at age 45 to 60 and Millennials at age 30 to 45.
 These three generations make up most of the working age population.
-Typically, the distribution between men and women will be within a few percent until age 65 and then there are more women.
+Typically, the distribution between men and women will be within a few percentages of each other until age 65 when women become the majority.
 McCordsville's population does not exhibit these characteristics.
 There are more men over age 65, particularly in the 65 to 69 age group.
-More typically there are few 20-24-year-old residents, which is the prime age for young adults to be finishing their post-secondary education or living in larger cities where there is housing choice, greater housing affordability, and the lifestyle amenities that are desirable to that demographic.
-Interestingly most of the pre-teens and teens in McCordsville are male, while more of the children under age nine are female.
+More typically, there are few 20-24-year-old residents, which is the prime age for young adults to be finishing their post-secondary education or living in larger cities where there is greater housing choices, greater housing affordability, and the lifestyle amenities that are desirable to that demographic.
+Interestingly, most of the pre-teens and teens in McCordsville are male, while more of the children under age nine are female.